1 / 71

 High School Age: Air-Fryer French Toast Sticks

-Learn how to make air-fryer French toast sticks with this quick and easy recipe.
-I like to have them handy in the freezer for a hearty breakfast in an instant.
-They're great for buffets and eating on the go. —Taste of Home Test Kitchen, Milwaukee, Wisconsin 60 / 71
+This quick recipe makes it easy to prepare air-fryer French toast sticks.
+Have them handy in the freezer for a hearty breakfast in an instant.
+They're also wonderful for buffets and eating on the go. —Taste of Home Test Kitchen

 High School Age: Cheesy Roast Beef Pinwheels